aulichney/UnderCustody/README.md

 ## To Do:
 - Change "y-axis" and "x-axis" text to be outside the dropdown
-- Eliminate entries with no info for selected variables before plotting to prevent empty bars
 - Sort bars into descending
 - Bin age on x axis
 - Add summary tables